 - Before deleting each file, you must confirm that the file should be deleted (Yes, No, All)

-All command line switches can be found on the Technet Documentation.
+All command line switches for the SCCM Content library cleanup tool can be found on the Technet Documentation.